Tuesday, September 24, 2024

 The next few days were with John’s son, Johnny.
 We met his girlfriend Kathy and enjoyed catching up.
 John is very handy and did that guy-bonding thing by helping Johnny repair a couple of doors.

 One evening was spent with my friends from my first job out of college.
 It was great to see each other in person after doing zooms for a couple years.
 We did a traveling dinner in two different houses.
 In the first, we saw all kinds of amazing furniture that Tom made.
-In the second, Mike was a BIG train fan and had a basement full of trains and tracks.
+In the second, Michael was a BIG train fan and had a basement full of trains and tracks.

 The big event was traveling to my brother’s house for the eclipse.
 Bob and Pam are great hosts!
 The sky was clear for the eclipse despite the early forecast of clouds.
 John took some great pictures.
 It was truly amazing!!